-Computers and Information Technology Staff Contact: Jim Plume and Ojars Greste
+Computers and Information Technology

+Staff Contact: Mr James Plume UOC3 HPW3 S1 Corequisite/s: BENV1101

 An introduction to the technology of computing and information technology as it pertains to the disciplines of the built environment.
 The computer is presented as a tool for storing and manipulating information by means of application programs which model the real world needs and activities of professionals in these disciplines.
-Topics include basic operation of a computer, information handling, networks and communications, computer graphics, CAD technology and computational processes.
-Students engage in weekly hands-on computer exercises to provide knowledge and experience in the use of applications commonly used in their own discipline.
+Topics include basic operation of a computer, information handling, networks and communications, computer graphics, CAD technology and computer exercises to provide knowledge and experience in the use of applications commonly used in their own discipline.
 Assessment is based on participation in the hands-on work, some written assignments and a final examination.

+BENV1242 Computer-Aided Design

-Computer-Aided Design Staff Contact: Jim Plume UOC3 HPW3 S1, S2 Prerequisite/s: BENV1141
+Staff Contact: Mr James Plume

+UOC3 HPW3 S1 S2 Prerequisite/s: BENV1141